 The objectives of the survey are as follows:

-- Explore the objectives for using these measures in various contexts in Canada
+- Explore the objectives of using these measures in various contexts across Canada;

-- Explore approaches to data collection and use in various contexts
+- Explore approaches to collecting and using these data in various contexts.

 Have you worked with patient-reported outcome measures (PROMs) and patient-reported experience measures (PREMs)?